 The Group is exposed to various risks arising from natural disasters (including floods, fires, storms), as well as man-made disasters and core infrastructure failures (including acts of terrorism, war, and power grid and telephone/internet infrastructure failures).
-These natural and man-made disasters may endanger the continuity of the Group's business operations and the security of the Group's employees, and may adversely affect the Group's business, results of operations and financial condition by causing, among other things: disruptions of the Group's normal business operations due to property damage, loss of life, or disruption of public and private infrastructure, including information technology and communications services, and financial services.
+These natural and man-made disasters may endanger the continuity of the Group's business operations and the security of the Group's employees, and may adversely affect the Group's business, results of operations and financial condition by causing, among other things, disruptions of the Group's normal business operations.